deplatt/GrinNet/Written Reports/Sprint 1/s1-journal.md

 #### Shareholder 1: Becca, Regular User

 We had Becca test our prototyope at 4:30 PM, Sunday Februrary 23.
-She was a naive user, and we chose her because [reason].
+She was a naive user, and we chose her because [REASON].

 For this test, Anthony played the computer, Shibam was the facilitor, and Deven and Pranav were note-takers.
 This test activated user stories that relate to posting, searching, and viewing posts.

 The test session started off a little rocky.
 Anthony gave her the first screen (login), and Shibam told her to go ahead.
-Becca was very confused because she didn't understand that we were doing a paper prototype for our app, so Shibam explained a little bit of context.
+Becca was very confused because she didn't understand that we were doing a paper prototype for an app, so Shibam explained a little bit of context.
 Becca clicked login, and scrolled through the posts and tabs.
 She clicked on one post, and Anthony gave her another screen showing the details of that post.
 She then clicked back to homepage and tried to look at another post, but we only had one screen detailing a post.
 She refreshed, which did not do anything, and then accidentally clicked on ther first post again.
 She was unable to scroll on this page because it did not have enough information to warrant a scroll bar.
 She then clicks on her own profile at the bottom, and taps create post.
 Anthony brings up the create post screen.
 She adds a picture, clicks review, and is brought to the review post screen.
 She clicks post and is brought back to homescreen.
 She tries to find her post but doesn't see it.
 She messes with the tags and then clicks the search bar, and Anthony brings up the search UI.
 She searches SASO and then goes back to the homescreen.
 After the test, we asked Becca several questions about the experience.

-(Answers paraphrased)
+(Answers paraphrased) \
 Q: How intuitive was the interface to use? \
 A: Fairly intuitive.
 Like button and posts make sense, but the tags thing doesnt really make sense.